-Neither a state nor independent, the island has been a US territory with "commonwealth status" since 1952.
+Puerto Rico is a self-governing commonwealth of the United States.
+It has been a US territory since 1898.

 Everyone born on the island is an American citizen and holds a US passport.
 However, residents cannot vote in US presidential elections, unless they are registered to vote in one of the 50 states.

 Puerto Rican culture is a blend of Amerindian Taino, Spanish and African influences with Spanish being the island's first language.